 - Briefly mention your anxiety to someone you've just met, but who seems like they'd be supportive

 - Briefly mention your anxiety to a casual acquaintance who you guess would be supportive - someone you're friendly with, but who you don't see all the time

 If you hope to tell someone quite a bit about your anxiety, but aren't sure how they'll react, you don't to give them all the details right off the bat.
 You can test the waters and ease into it by sharing a few tidbits, or by generally mentioning that you're shy or stressed out, and seeing how they react.
 If you get a positive or neutral response you can share a bit more.

 Style of telling people

-Your anxiety is a challenge many people face, not a fatal flaw, so inform them in a tone that says as much.
-Be matter of fact, as if you were telling them about any other kind of obstacle, like how you can't play basketball with them for a few weeks because you sprained your ankle.
+Your anxiety is a challenge many people face, not a fatal flaw.
+You can talk about your anxiety in a tone that says as much.
+Be matter of fact, as if you were telling them about any other kind of obstacle, like how you can't play sports with friends because you get back spasms.